scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 2/10

 Make a normal weapon attack against a target, adding a proficient die to the roll.
-On crit the target is dazed until the end of their next turn.
+On a critical the target is dazed until the end of their next turn.

 ***Enhanced:*** Add a superior die instead of a proficient die.
-The target is dazed for 1 minute on crit.
+The target is dazed for 1 minute on a critical.

 ___
 #### Guided Strike